Nesvilab/MSFragger/tutorial_fragpipe.md

    **Non-specific search**: To perform a closed search where peptides are not required to have any enzymatic terminus, select 'Non-specific Search'.
 This will prompt you to also update the downstream parameters for non-specific search, select 'Yes'.

-**Note:** For non-specific searches or for searches with many variable modifications, you may need to use the database splitting option, which will require
+**Note:** For non-specific searches or for searches with many variable modifications, you may need to use the database splitting option, which requires an installation of [Python](https://msfragger.nesvilab.org/tutorial_setup_fragpipe.html#optional-install-update-or-use-an-already-installed-version-of-python).

  2. Fill in the amount of memory (in GB) that FragPipe will be allowed to use.
 We recommend at least 8-16 GB, but complex closed searches and open searches will require more.
  3. Specify the search parameters you want to use.
 For more information on these parameters, see the [MSFragger wiki page](https://github.com/Nesvilab/MSFragger/wiki/Setting-the-Parameters).